Eydhafushi: Governance

 Eydhafushi shares a parliamentary district with Hithaadhoo and Maalhos called Eydhafushi Dhaairaa.
-The current member of parliament is Mr. Ahmed Saleem (Redwave Saleem) elected as a member of PPM.
+The current member of parliament is prominent Maldivian businessman Mr. Ahmed Saleem (Redwave Saleem) elected as a member of PPM.

 Municipal Council

-The island is administered by 5 elected councillors who are elected for a term of 3 years.
-The current members were elected from the Maldivian Democratic Party (MDP), and Progressive Party of Maldives (PPM).
+The island is administered by 5 elected councilors who are elected for a term of 3 years.
+The current members were elected from the Maldivian Democratic Party (MDP), and People's National Congress (PPM).

 Atoll Council

-The atoll is administered by 3 councillors.
+The atoll is administered by 3 councilors.
 All of them represent the Maldivian Democratic Party (MDP).

 Economy

 Fishing

-In the past, fishing was the major income generator for the local people.
-However, the tourism industry has grown at an immense rate in the last few years leading to an increase in employment of young people offering good competitive salaries.
+In the past, fishing was the major income for the local people.
+The tourism industry has grown in the last few years leading to an increase in employment.

 Retail

 Eydhafushi has more than 20 shops and markets that serve the island population along with the whole atoll population.
 These include food and consumer product stores, hardware stores, electronic shops, building materials, fabric stores, boutiques and automobile showrooms.